-The Kitsap County Commission on Children and Youth is requesting proposals for public matching dollars from Organizations and/or Youth Serving Agencies who are working to prevent and reduce the impact of Adverse Childhood Experiences through building resiliency in youth ages birth to twenty-four in Kitsap County.
+The Kitsap County Commission on Children and Youth is requesting proposals for public matching dollars from Organizations and/or Youth Serving Agencies who are working to prevent and reduce the impact of Adverse Childhood Experiences through building resiliency in youth ages birth to eighteen in Kitsap County.
 Proposals must be for projects or program services that are able to document a 100% cash match in private funds.
 Private matching funds would include private individual, civic group, non-profit organization, foundation or corporate donations, and fees or earned income.
 Federal, tribal, state, or local government funds will not be accepted as matching funds.
 Inkind donations will not be accepted as match.
-Up to \$19,500.00 will be awarded for projects or program services delivered between June 1, 2018 and December 31, 2018.
-Proposal Deadline: Wednesday, April 18, 2018 at 3:00 p.m.
+Up to \$19,500 dollars will be awarded for projects or program services delivered between June 1, 2021 and December 31, 2021.

+Proposal Deadline: Friday, April 16, 2021 at 2:00 p.m.

 Adverse Childhood Experiences (ACEs) are 10 experiences children may have during their first 24 years of life: physical, emotional, or sexual abuse; physical or emotional neglect; exposure to traumatic stressors in the home (substance abuse, mental illness, domestic violence, incarceration of a household member, parental separation or divorce).
-ACEs researchers have made an especially significant finding: the greater the number of ACEs, the greater the risk for an array of poor physical, mental and behavioral health outcomes for individuals throughout their lives.
+ACEs researchers have made an especially significant finding: the greater the number of ACEs, the greater the risk for an array of poor physical, mental, and behavioral health outcomes for individuals throughout their lives.

-Funding priorities for 2018: Examples of program services that reduce the impact of ACEs include, but are not limited to:
+Funding priorities for 2021: Examples of program services that reduce the impact of ACEs include, but are not limited to:

-- Education efforts focused on parents, child care providers, preschool teachers and youth serving organizations to increase awareness of the adverse childhood experiences in early childhood for lifelong outcomes in learning, behavior, and health; - Development of creative, new strategies that can be incorporated into home-, school-, and center-based services to reduce sources of adverse childhood experiences and to strengthen the relationships that buffer children from the long-term consequences of significant adversity; - Community based mentoring activities; - Selected early-intervention programs, early childhood mental health services, and specialized family therapies that have demonstrated evidence of positive impacts on vulnerable young children and families: - Professional development programs that educate key participants in the juvenile court and foster care systems about the biology of adversity and its implications for case management, child custody, and foster care of children who have been abused or neglected; - Collaborative efforts with educators, youth services workers, mental health providers, and other related professionals to address urgent needs as early as possible and to integrate effective services for the most vulnerable children and their families.
+- Youth leadership development: (e.g. training, mentorship, internships, project coordination) - Education efforts focused on parents, childcare providers, preschool teachers, and youth serving organizations to increase awareness of the adverse childhood experiences in early childhood for lifelong outcomes in learning, behavior, and health. - Development of creative, new strategies that can be incorporated into home-, school-, and center-based services to reduce sources of adverse childhood experiences and to strengthen the relationships that buffer children from the long-term consequences of significant adversity. - Community based mentoring activities. - Selected early-intervention programs, early childhood mental health services, and specialized family therapies that have demonstrated evidence of positive impacts on vulnerable young children and families. - Professional development programs that educate key participants in the juvenile court and foster care systems about the biology of adversity and its implications for case management, child custody, and foster care of children who have been abused or neglected. - Collaborative efforts with educators, youth services workers, mental health providers, and other related professionals to address urgent needs as early as possible and to integrate effective services for the most vulnerable children and their families. - Strategies that address teen suicide and mental health.